 GGCS Student Poster Competition

 The 2017 Global Grand Challenges Summit includes an opportunity for students to present research posters.
 Graduate and undergraduate students were invited to submit abstracts of their research for consideration.
-Over 100 selected abstracts were chosen for the poster presentation, which will take place during an extended lunchtime session (11:55am to 1:35pm) at the Summit on July 19th, 2017.
+Selected abstracts were chosen for the poster presentation, which will take place during an extended lunchtime session at the Summit on July 19th, 2017.
 We invite all attendees to review the posters and chat with the student presenters.
 Judges will select several posters in the graduate and undergraduate categories for monetary prizes which will be presented on July 20.